+- 1. Bring the ATV to a complete stop.

+- 2. Apply the brake pedal.

-- 1. Bring the ATV to a complete stop. - 2.
-Shift from neutral to forward and vice versa by moving the drive select lever along the shift guide.
+- Shift from neutral to forward and vice versa by moving the drive select lever along the shift guide.

 Make sure that the drive select lever is completely shifted into position.